abhilashjp/lookupapp/docs/how-to-verify/nif-spain.md

   - Spain
 ---

-## NIF check on Central Business Name Index on zefix website
+## NIF check on Agencia Tributaria website

 NIF number search option is available for free on the Spain Tax Agency (Agencia Tributaria) website.
 You can access the nif search [here](https://www2.agenciatributaria.gob.es/wlpl/GROI-JDIT/ConsultaOperadorSedeGroiServlet).
 Note that this search makes available only those VAT(NIF) numbers which are registered for intra-community (Within EU)trade.